 Traditionally, a high molecular weight polyethylene acetabular component has been used against a metal femoral head.
 This bearing has, over years, given excellent pain relief and improvement in function.
 There are many series in the literature that report implant survival in excess of fifteen to twenty years with this bearing surface.
-Typically, in younger, more active patients, as the years progress and activity continues, the wear debris that results from this bearing can lead to a local soft tissue reaction that, over time, can be associated with loosening of the implant and subsequently with damage to the surrounding bone in a process called aseptic loosening.
+Typically, however, in younger, more active patients, as the years progress and activity continues, the wear debris that results from this bearing can lead to a local soft tissue reaction that, over time, can be associated with loosening of the implant and subsequently with damage to the surrounding bone in a process called aseptic loosening.
 This can lead to failure of the reconstruction, possibly requiring revision surgery.
 Indeed, if the wear is allowed to continue, the wear products and local reaction to them can result in quite considerable bone loss requiring more complex reconstruction at the time of revision.

-In an attempt to improve the outcome, various changes have been made over the years to the polyethylene bearing surface.
-More recently a technique known as ‘cross-linking’ of the polyethylene has been utilised to improve the wear characteristics.
-Cross-linked polyethylene has been used as a relatively standard bearing surface over the course of the last ten years to fifteen years in my own practice.
+In an attempt to improve the outcome, various changes to the materials used have been made.
+A technique known as ‘cross-linking’ of the polyethylene has been utilised to improve the wear characteristics.
+Cross-linked polyethylene has been used as a standard bearing surface over the course of the last ten years to fifteen years in my own practice.
 Published review and National Registry data has shown very encouraging early and now mid-term clinical results with significantly reduced wear.
-This has further supported my use of highly cross-linked polyethylene with an uncemented socket in my practice.
+This has further supported my use of highly cross-linked polyethylene with an uncemented socket as a routine within my practice.

 While a soft tissue reaction and resulting osteolysis is rare with the use of cross-linked polyethylene, it has always been my practice to arrange regular ‘follow up’ for my patients undergoing total hip arthroplasty surgery.
-This would typically involve a clinical review and an x-ray review to ensure that all continues to progress well over time with the ongoing activity.
+This would typically involve a clinical review and an x-ray review to ensure that all continues to progress well over time and with the ongoing activity.
 My follow-up regime is detailed elsewhere on the website.

-In addition to benefits surrounding a reduced rate of dislocation, the wear rate of ‘ceramic on ceramic’ bearings is considerably lower than any of the other bearing surfaces that have been tried in hip surgery.
+In addition to benefits of a reduced rate of dislocation, the wear rate of ‘ceramic-on-ceramic’ bearings is considerably lower than any of the other bearing surfaces that have been used in hip surgery.

 One of the concerns that has been raised with ceramic bearings has been the fact that the material is slightly brittle.
 Historically, mostly with previous materials, there have been situations in which the ceramic femoral head or ceramic liner used has failed.
-Unfortunately a number of the ceramic liners that have failed have been implanted in suboptimal alignment or mal-positioned with respect to the shell.
-Similarly, the vast majority of the ceramic heads that failed were made of early generation materials.
+Unfortunately, a number of the ceramic liners that have failed have been implanted in suboptimal alignment or mal-positioned with respect to the shell.
+Similarly, the vast majority of the ceramic heads that failed were made of older materials.

 Fracture of a first generation ceramic femoral head